mpolinowski/react-wordcloud-demo/README.md

   />
 ```

-WordCloud will inherit the components `Cloud` and `Sidebar`.
-If you want to be more flexible it is possible to load the components individually:
+WordCloud inherits the components `Cloud` and `Sidebar`.
+If you want to be more flexible it is possible to load that components individually:

 ```javascript
 import {